goodmorningcoffee/BlueprintParser_OS/README.md

 ## Why This Matters

-If we want to build multimodal systems or true VLM/foundation models for blueprints, we need to solve the drawing problem.
-LLMs fundamentally struggle with drawings because construction documents encode meaning visually.
+We have to solve the "drawing problem" if the AEC industry wants to one day, build its own VLM  or foundation models.
+Spatial reasoning is a must.
+To get there will require a massive and sustained data labeling campaign, that likely will require coordination between unlikely partners to succeed.

-BlueprintParser is a small step in that direction, and hopefully contributes toward the development of models that can truly understand blueprints.
+BlueprintParser is a small step in that direction, and hopefully contributes toward the development of an open source ai community in AEC and specifically for Estimators.

 ---